Sri Siddhartha Gautama (film)

-Sri Siddhartha Gautama (ශ්රී සිද්ධාර්ථ ගෞතම) is a 2013 Sinhalese epic biographical film based on the life of the Buddha.
-Directed by Saman Weeraman Written by, Dr Edwin Ariyadasa, Saman Weersman, Navin Gunarathne and George Paldona.
+Sri Siddhartha Gautama (ශ්රී සිද්ධාර්ථ ගෞතම) is a 2013 Sinhalese biographical film based on the life of the Buddha, directed by Saman Weeraman and written by Edwin Ariyadasa, Saman Weersman, Navin Gunarathne and George Paldona.

-Starring by Gagan Malik, Anchal Singh, Ranjan Ramanayake, Anjani Perera, Roshan Ranawana, Gautam Gulati, Saranga Disasekara, Dilhani Ekanayake, and Wilson Gooneratne.
-Veteran film maker Chandran Rutnam was the main adviser to the project.
+The cast of Indian and Sri Lankan actors includes Gagan Malik, Anchal Singh, Ranjan Ramanayake, Anjani Perera, Roshan Ranawana, Gautam Gulati, Saranga Disasekara, Dilhani Ekanayake, and Wilson Gooneratne.
+Film maker Chandran Rutnam was the main adviser to the project.
 The film was released in Sri Lanka on 24 January 2013 on EAP theaters.
-The film has been dubbed into many languages such as in Mandarin, Thai, Vietnamese and Hindi.
+The film has been dubbed into languages including Mandarin Chinese, Thai, Vietnamese and Hindi.
 It has also been subtitled in French, Japanese, Vietnamese, Mandarin and Hindi.

 The film received five of the eight awards presented at 2014 UN Vesak Buddhist Film festival in Hanoi, Vietnam including the Best Featured film, Best Actor award, Best Director award, Best Editor award and Best Music award.

+In 2023 its producers announced a second movie titled ‘Enlightened One – The Buddha’.